kubernetes-sigs/karpenter/designs/disruption-controls.md

     // This only respects and considers nodes with a DeletionTimestamp set.
     MaxUnavailable intstr.IntOrString `json:"maxUnavailable" hash:"ignore"`
     // Crontab specifies when a budget begins being active.
-    // Crontab uses the same syntax as a Cronjob:
+    // Crontab uses the same syntax as a Cronjob.
+    // And can support a TZ.
     // "Minute Hour DayOfMonth Month DayOfWeek"
     // This is required if Duration is set.
     Crontab *string `json:"crontab,omitempty" hash:"ignore"`